Writing Styles for Different Media

 By Shelley Johansson.
 Read about Shelley on our Meet Our Staff page.

 - If you’re not a writer, get help from someone who is.
-Not everybody can be good at everything, and if this is not your strong suit you might be better off in the hands of a professional.
+Nobody can be good at everything, and if copywriting is not your strong suit you might be better off in the hands of a professional.

 - Have someone who doesn’t know much about your business read your copy, and then quiz them about it to see what they absorbed.
 Is it coming across the way you want it to come across?